ajtock/NGS_intro_Cambridge_SysBio/README.md

 mkdir results/bcftools/
 ```

+### Step 5.1.
+Calculating read coverage

-To enable variant calling, we also need to calculate read coverage throughout the reference genome using the `bcftools mpileup` command.
+To enable variant calling, we also need to calculate read coverage throughout the reference genome using the [`bcftools mpileup`](http://www.htslib.org/doc/bcftools.html#mpileup) command.
-The `-O` option specifies the output file format, with `b` indicating a compressed BCF file, the binary counterpart of the [Variant Call Format (VCF)](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
+The `-O` option dictates the output file format, with `b` specifying a compressed BCF file, the binary counterpart to the [Variant Call Format (VCF)](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
-The `-o` option specifies the output file itself, with a `.bcf` extension.
+The `-o` option is used to specify the output file itself, which should include `.bcf` extension in this case.
+Without this option specified, the output is written to stdout by default, rather than to a file.
-The `-f` option is followed by the reference genome in FASTA format (including the `.fa` extension), which must be indexed with `samtools faidx`.
+The `-f` option should be followed by the path to the reference genome in FASTA format (including the `.fa` extension), which must be indexed with `samtools faidx` before running `bcftools mpileup`.

 ```
 (bcftools mpileup -O b \